Vonage/vonage-java-sdk/README.md

 or [Ivy]

-We provide a [ZIP file for each release](https://github.com/Vonage/vonage-java-sdk/releases/), containing the server sdk JAR, along with all the dependencies.
+We provide a [ZIP file for each release](https://github.com/Vonage/vonage-java-sdk/releases/), containing the Java Server SDK JAR, along with all the dependencies.
 Download the file, unzip it, and add the JAR files to your project's classpath.

 [Gradle]: https://gradle.org/